wrujel/rest-api-et/README.md

 ## Project Description

 This project is a FullStack application that consists of a backend developed with Express and Typescript, and a frontend developed with Angular 17.
 The backend provides a simple API that allows users to perform CRUD operations on products, and it also includes an authentication system.
 The data is stored in a MongoDB database, and the connection to the database is established using Mongoose.
-The application is deployed on Railway, a platform for hosting web applications.
+The application is deployed to try it out here [Demo](#demo)

 ## Tech Stack